wdi-sf-fall/coffee_lab/readme.md

 ### filterLongWords()

-Write a function `filterLongWords()` that takes an array of words and an integer i and returns an array of words that are longer than i.
+Write a function `filterLongWords()` that takes an array of words and an integer `i` and returns an array of words that are longer than `i`.

 ### range()